WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/3_Leviticus/Lev_27.md

 One shall not differentiate between good or bad, neither shall he make a substitute for it; and if he does substitute for it, then both it and the substitute shall be holy; it shall not be redeemed."

 ###### 34
-These are the commandments that the LORD commanded Moses for the people of Israel on Mount Sinai. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+These are the commandments that the LORD commanded Moses for the people of Israel on Mount Sinai.

 ***